 Barrett Hill Rd, Mason, NH

 A Benefit for the Mason Volunteer Fire Dept.

-The event is often placed in Rindge NH, but it really took placed on Barrett Hill Road in Mason NH.
+The event is often placed in Rindge NH, but it really took place on Barrett Hill Road in Mason NH.

-Poster: small poster with the Velvet Underground headlining.
+Poster: 12 x 9¾" poster, printed on card stock, with the Velvet Underground headlining.
 Artist unknown.
 2 different versions.

 August 14-16, 1969